vishakhadhonde9/Kubernetes/Session-11] Volume.md

             path: /var/log
             type: Directory

+## NFS Volume -

+### Steps-
+- Create nfs.
+- Add sg of worker node into sg of efs for nfs.
+- create dir on worker node.
+- and install nfs-common on WN.
+- copy mount command from nfs--> attach.
+- replce efs from command by ~/dir-name.

+      apiVersion: v1
+      kind: Pod
+      metadata:
+        name: nginx-pod
+      spec:
+        containers:
+          - name: nginx
+            image: nginx:latest  # Nginx image from Docker Hub
+            ports:
+              - containerPort: 80  # Expose port 80 (HTTP) inside the container
+            volumeMounts:
+              - name: nfs-storage
+                mountPath: /usr/share/nginx/html  # The directory inside the container where the NFS volume will be mounted
+        volumes:
+          - name: nfs-storage
+            nfs:
+              path: /test  # The NFS export path on the NFS server
+              server: fs-00bd1a710cc465364.efs.us-east-1.amazonaws.com

 ## 3] PersistentVolume (PV)
 - PersistentVolume (PV) in Kubernetes is a piece of storage in your cluster that is independent of Pods.